A Vertically-Integrated Entry into Canada’s Cannabis Market

 Norton Singhavon—Founder, Chairman and CEO

 Norton Singhavon currently serves as the founder and executive chairman of Doventi Capital.
 He has extensive experience at the senior management level of capital investments and has been involved in several large acquisitions, consolidations, and start-ups in Canada’s legal cannabis sector, both private and public.
-As an investor and advisor to numerous companies in Canada’s ACMPR sector, he has been responsible for internally deploying over $45 million into the legal cannabis sector and has been involved in another $65 million of public M&A ACMPR transactions.
+As an investor and advisor to numerous companies in Canada’s ACMPR sector, he has been responsible for internally deploying over $45 million into the legal cannabis sector and has been involved in another $65 million in public M&A ACMPR transactions.

 Michael Blady—Co-Founder and VP